An advance care directive (ACD) is an important part of your end-of-life care it:

 Uploading your advance care directive to My Health Record

-You can add your advance care directive to your My Heath Record.
+You can add your advance care directive to your My Health Record.
 That way it’s available to your treating doctors if ever needed.
 You can also store the names of people you have shared your directive with.

 Changing your advance care directive